Adrian Pennino: Rocky II

-In the second film, Adrian witnesses Rocky in the hospital after his recent match against Apollo Creed.
-At first, Apollo goads Rocky into a rematch, but Rocky, instead, intends on retiring from boxing, and undergoes surgery for retinal detachment.
-After his release from the hospital, Rocky proposes to Adrian at the Philadelphia Zoo, and the couple marry on February 8, 1976.
-With his earnings, they manage to find a new home and purchase a Pontiac Trans Am.
-That next month, they discover that they are expecting a baby.
-After a failed attempt to appear in commercials to capitalize on his newfound fame, Rocky struggles to look for other jobs, eventually prompting him to sell his Pontiac to Paulie.
-When Rocky announces his intention to come out of his hiatus from boxing to have a rematch with Apollo, Adrian tries to discourage him.
-Although Mickey encourages him, without Adrian's support he doesn't train well.
-Worried about money, Adrian returns part-time to the pet store.
-Due to the amount of lifting with her job and after a heated argument with her brother about her refusal to stand by Rocky's decision, she goes into premature labor, collapsing on the job, and gives birth to a boy.
+In the second film, Adrian accompanies Rocky to the hospital after his fight against Apollo Creed.
+Creed tries to goad Rocky into a rematch, but Rocky, instead, intends to retire from boxing, and undergoes surgery for retinal detachment.
+After his release from the hospital, Rocky proposes to Adrian at the Philadelphia Zoo, and the couple marry with Rocky's trainer Mickey Goldmill in attendance.
+With Rocky's earnings from the fight with Creed, they buy a new home and purchase a Pontiac Trans Am.
+Not long after, they discover that they are expecting a baby.

+After a failed attempt to appear in commercials to capitalize on his newfound fame, Rocky struggles to look for other jobs, even being laid off from the meat packing plant where Paulie worked, eventually prompting him to sell his Pontiac to Paulie.
+When Rocky considers accepting a rematch with Apollo, Adrian tries to discourage him.
+Without Adrian's support Rocky is unable to focus on his training, to Mickey's frustration.
+Adrian returns part-time to the pet store.
+Due to the amount of lifting with her job and after a heated argument with Paulie about her refusal to stand by Rocky, she goes into premature labor, collapsing, and gives birth to a boy.
 Due to excessive blood loss during labor, she slips into a coma.
-Rocky becomes distraught, and promises to stay with her until she awakens.
-In addition to Rocky, she is also visited by Mickey and Paulie.
-A week later, she regains consciousness.
-Rocky had refused to see the baby until Adrian came out of the coma.
-They saw their newborn son for the first time together and at Adrian's suggestion, named him Robert Balboa, Jr. (Robert being Rocky's real first name).
-Soon after, Adrian tells Rocky to win for her, giving her blessing for him to fight.
-On the night of the rematch, she stays home along with Paulie to watch the match as she was still recovering.
-Watching the fight on television, she becomes shocked during the final round as both Rocky and Apollo hit the floor.
-Both combatants slowly attempt to get back up, but Rocky emerges victorious by just one second, while Apollo stays down, losing the world champion title to Rocky.
-Adrian and Paulie celebrate and begin to shed tears of joy as Rocky calls out for her in victory.
+Rocky, distraught, promises to stay with her until she eventually regains consciousness.
+Rocky had refused to see their baby until Adrian came out of the coma.
+They see their newborn son for the first time together and, at Adrian's suggestion, name him Robert Balboa Jr. (Robert being Rocky's real first name).
+Adrian tells Rocky to win for her, giving her blessing for him to fight, and Rocky quickly gets into shape.

+On the night of the rematch, she stays home with Paulie to watch the match on her Doctor's orders.
+Watching the fight on television, she stands up in shock during final round as both Rocky and Apollo fall to the canvas.
+Both combatants slowly attempt to get back up, but Rocky manages to beat the count while Creed is unable to, becoming heavyweight champion of the world.
+Adrian and Paulie celebrate and she begins to shed tears of joy as Rocky calls out for her in victory.